Bell MV-75 Cheyenne II: Prototype

-In June 2015, Bell's subcontractor Spirit AeroSystems began assembly of the composite fuselage for the first prototype V-280 Valor, which was delivered in September 2015.
-In total, the design and manufacturing of the fuselage was completed in only 22 months.
-Although the V-280 is initially planned for the JMR demonstration program, Bell does not anticipate much difference between it and a final FVL entry.
-By January 2016, the V-280 demonstrator was 23 percent complete, with the fuselage and wings mated together in early May 2016.
-The demonstrator aircraft began ground vibration testing in Amarillo in February 2017, with the aircraft reaching 95 percent completion.
+In June 2015, Bell's subcontractor Spirit AeroSystems began to assemble the composite fuselage for the first prototype V-280 Valor, which was delivered in September 2015—just 22 months after design began.
+Although the V-280 was initially planned for the JMR demonstration program, Bell did not anticipate much difference between it and a final FVL entry.
+By January 2016, the V-280 demonstrator was nearly one-quarter complete The fuselage and wings were mated four months later.
+The demonstrator aircraft began ground vibration testing in Amarillo in February 2017, when the aircraft was 95 percent complete.

-The demonstrator was undergoing ground testing in October 2017.
-Bell released a video in December showing the first flight with the area around the pivots blurred.
-In April 2018, it ran for 75 hours on the ground and flew for 19 hours, up to 80 knot, before transiting to airplane flight by the end of the month.
-By the end of the month, it attained 140 knot with proprotors 60-deg. forward, and is planned to reach its airplane cruise configuration with horizontal pylons in summer.
+The demonstrator underwent ground tests in October 2017.
+It took its first flight on 18 December 2017 in Amarillo, Texas.
+Bell released a video of the first flight with the area around the pivots blurred.

+In April 2018, the aircraft ran for 75 hours on the ground and flew for 19 hours, up to 80 knot.
+It first flew in airplane mode at the end of the month, attaining 140 knot with proprotors 60-degrees forward.
 It reached 190 knot in cruise mode with horizontal propellers in May 2018.

-After 155 hours of rotor turn time and 70 flight hours, by October 2018 it had reached 250 knot at 80% proprotor cruise speed.
+By October 2018, it had notched 155 hours of rotor turn time and 70 flight hours and had reached 250 knot at 80% proprotor cruise speed.
 It was flown to a 45° bank angle at up to 200 knot, achieved a 4,500 ft/min climb rate at 160 kn, exceeded 200 knot with less than 50% torque, and recorded a peak load factor of 1.9 g.
 Its longest flight covered 370 mi as it performed a ferry flight to Arlington, Texas to continue testing closer to the US Army.

-After one year of flight tests, it reached its 280 knot target by January 2019, as it will continue to expand its flight envelope: low-speed agility, bank angles, and autonomous operations.
-In December 2020, the V-280 reached 305 knot as it was flown for over 200 hours.
-The V-280 demonstrator was decommissioned in June 2021 after 214 hours of total flight time and the aircraft was dismantled for inspection of its internal components; the airframe was later partially reassembled and used as a display model.
+After one year of flight tests, it reached its 280 knot target by January 2019.
+More tests expanded its flight envelope: low-speed agility, bank angles, and autonomous operations.
+In December 2020, the V-280 reached 305 knot and passed 200 hours' flight time.
+The V-280 demonstrator was decommissioned in June 2021 after 214 hours of flight time and the aircraft was dismantled for inspection of its internal components; the airframe was later partially reassembled and used as a display model.